dodo-perth/dodo-perth.github.io/_articles/20240601_os-contiguous-allocation.md

 # External Fragmentation
-Continuous memory allocation is not an efficient way to utilize memory.
+contiguous memory allocation is not an efficient way to utilize memory.
 It has potential problem to occur external fragmentation.

 ![image](/images/2024-06-01-15-36-58.png)